Historical-AI-Lab/novelty/README.md

 At this point we have data that can be interpreted by the notebooks in ```/interpret```.

+### authorage

+Scripts that try to match our literary-studies authors to VIAF records, and then evaluate our confidence in the match.
+We used these--plus some manual work--to create a subset of literary-studies authors for which we had high confidence in their year of birth.

 ### cleandandchunk

-scripts that convert text files into embedding-sized chunks
+Scripts that convert text files into embedding-sized chunks

+### fiction

+This folder is an exception to the rule that we tried to organize files according to the kind of representation (topic model, embeddings, etc) rather than subject domain.
+Some of the work on fiction--especially having to do with embeddings--is contained here.

+### metadata

+contains metadata for all our corpora

 ### semantic_scholar

-contains scripts for aligning JSTOR metadata with semantic scholar metadata about citations.
+aligning JSTOR metadata with semantic scholar metadata about citations

-### embeddingcode

-This contains scripts for running GTE embeddings.
-Right now they are only adapted to run on data from JSTOR; getting them adapted for fiction is a next step.

 ### precocitycalc